Church of the Holy Sepulchre: Ayyubid, Mamluk and Ottoman periods

 After the renovation of 1555, control of the church oscillated between the Franciscans and the Orthodox, depending on which community could obtain a favourable firman from the "Sublime Porte" at a particular time, often through outright bribery.
 Violent clashes were not uncommon.
 There was no agreement about this question, although it was discussed at the negotiations to the Treaty of Karlowitz in 1699.

+In the mid-17th century, Evliya Çelebi, the renowned Ottoman traveler and a devout Muslim, visited the church and wrote that despite its "beautiful adornment", he found it lacking in "spirituality", comparing it instead to something like a "tourist attraction".
+After touring the building, he wrote that he performed "two prostrations in a corner" and expressed the hope that "it one day become a Muslim place of worship".
+He also objected to what he saw of religious practice there, complaining about the many statues at the church, and about what he described as priests deceiving believers.

 During the Holy Week of 1757, Orthodox Christians reportedly took over some of the Franciscan-controlled church.
 This may have been the cause of the sultan's firman (decree) later developed into the Status Quo.

 A fire severely damaged the structure again in 1808, causing the dome of the rotunda to collapse and smashing the Aedicule's exterior decoration.
 The rotunda and the Aedicule's exterior were rebuilt in 1809–10 by architect Nikolaos Ch.
 Komnenos of Mytilene in the contemporary Ottoman Baroque style.
 The interior of the antechamber, now known as the Chapel of the Angel, (Note: One of the two chapels within the shrine, a pilaster incorporates a piece of the stone said to have been rolled away from the tomb; it functions as a Greek Orthodox altar.) was partly rebuilt to a square ground plan in place of the previously semicircular western end.

 Another decree in 1853 from the sultan solidified the existing territorial division among the communities and solidified the Status Quo for arrangements to "remain in their present state", requiring consensus to make even minor changes.
 (Note: The need for total agreement for even minor changes is exemplified in the 'immovable ladder' under one of the church's windows; it has remained in the same position since at least 1757, aside from two occasions of temporary removal.)